-The advanced embalming processes used in the preservation of the body of Egyptian nobleman Khuwy now clearly shows that this ancient people had developed this science much earlier than had been believed, rewriting the history books.
+The advanced embalming processes used in the preservation of the body of Egyptian nobleman Khuwy clearly show that these ancient people had developed this science much earlier than had been believed, rewriting the history books.

-The body of the high-ranking aristocrat, which was first discovered in 2019, is now one of the oldest Egyptian mummies ever discovered, according to the research.
-The mummy dates back to the Old Kingdom period of Egyptian history, which lasted from 2,700– 2,200 BC, or 4,700 years ago.
+The body of the high-ranking aristocrat, which was first discovered in 2019, is now one of the oldest Egyptian mummies ever discovered, according to research.
+The mummy dates back to the Old Kingdom period of Egyptian history, which lasted from 2,700 to 2,200 BC, or 4,700 years ago.

-Mummification process involved use of finest resins, linens
+Mummification process involved the use of the finest resins, linens

-The exquisitely-woven linen draping and the fine resins used in the process were not believed to have been even developed until at least 1,000 years after the time of Khuwy’s embalming.
+The exquisitely-woven linen draping and the fine resins used in the process were not believed to have been developed until at least a thousand years after the time of Khuwy’s embalming.

-Khuwy’s tomb was uncovered in 2019 in Saqqara, next to the pyramid complex built for Pharaoh Djedkare Isesi, who reigned from 2381 to 2353 BC.
-The nobleman’s titles included “overseer of the khentiu-she of the Great House,” “Great one of the ten of Upper Egypt” — and perhaps most intriguing of all — “Sole friend” of the pharaoh.
+Khuwy’s tomb was discovered in 2019 in Saqqara next to the pyramid complex built for Pharaoh Djedkare Isesi, who reigned from 2381 to 2353 BC.
+The nobleman’s titles included “overseer of the khentiu-she of the Great House,” “Great one of the ten of Upper Egypt”— and perhaps most intriguing of all—”Sole friend” of the pharaoh.

 “Lost Treasures of Egypt” new National Geographic series

 In the documentary, cameras follow the team of international archaeologists as they make one excavation after another in Egypt.
-The new discovery will be a part of the fourth episode, called “The Rise of the Mummies.”
+The new discovery is a part of the fourth episode, called “The Rise of the Mummies.”

 Archaeologist Mohamed Megahed states in the episode “If it’s really Khuwy, this is a breakthrough in ancient Egyptian history.”